racker/salus-docs/design/test-monitor.md

 This is request body of a new gRPC method of the `TelemetryAmbassador` service schema:

 - correlation ID
-- error message, if not fully successful
+- error messages, if not fully successful
-- `Metric`, specifically a `NameTagValueMetric`
+- `Metric`s, specifically `NameTagValueMetric`s

 ### Event: test-monitor results
 - correlation ID
 - tenant ID
 - resource ID
-- error message, if not fully successful
+- error messages, if not fully successful
-- unified metrics object, if successful
+- unified metrics objects, if successful